rails-api/rails-api/README.md

 end
 ```

 And comment out the `protect_from_forgery` call if you are using it.
+(You aren't using cookie-based authentication for your API, are you?)

 If you want to use the Rails default middleware stack (avoid the reduction that rails-api does), you can just add config.api_only = false to config/application.rb file.